 - Pumpkin pie spice – again, store bought or homemade.

-- Kosher salt – just a little elevates the caramel, toffee and molasses flavor and brings some balance.
+- Kosher salt – just a little elevates the flavors and brings some balance.

 - Vanilla extract – another flavor enhancer and perfect partner for all the other ingredients.